William-Young-97/CV/README.md

 ## My approach

 I am passionate about building quality practices into my life.
 This is also my philosophy when it comes to coding.
 As a Makers graduate, I follow test driven development approaches, and object oriented programming principles.
 Team cohesion can often make or break a project.
-With this in mind I strive to from relationships that are underpined by trust and honesty, so that I can be conscientious with myself and others.
+With this in mind I strive to form relationships that are underpined by trust and honesty, so that I can be conscientious with myself and others.
 Finally, I believe in work-balance and the ability to recognise your own mental wellbeing.
 This is important as proper mental hygiene allows for a more productive and fuffilling life.

 ## Projects
 Project | Description | Stack